gordonmurray/gordonmurray.github.io/_posts/2025-05-05-Building-a-Digital-Asset-Management-project-with-different-tools.md

 ## Lessons Learned

-- **Decoupling is powerful:** Using a queue (RabbitMQ) made the system more robust and scalable.
-- **Cloud storage is liberating:** Cloudflare R2 was easy to use and low cost.
+- **R2:** Cloudflare R2 was easy to use and low cost.
+Im used to using S3.
 - **Some ML:** Integrating CLIP and BLIP was surprisingly smooth with Python.
 - **Parquet:** It's a great effecient format for storing and querying structured data.
+- **Fly.io** - Really easy to use.
+I keep typing "docker" instead of "fly" in the command line to manage the app or view the logs.
+- **cloudamqp.com** - Also easy to use.
+I had a rabbitmq queue ready in a minute or two.
+And a new UI via LavinMQ which is new to me.

 ## Future Directions